chrysochos/Mind-Tool-System/README.md

 # Mind-Tool-System

-*(This repository also includes a developer‑focused documentation file: see the section **docs/overview.md (below)** in this canvas.
-When publishing on GitHub, place that content inside `/docs/overview.md`.)*

 A minimal, AI-first repository designed for use with **Mind-Tool**, an AI-augmented system that organizes, builds, and maintains your digital world.

 This repository intentionally contains **very few files**.
 This is by design.